LAG-4/gaias-new/README.md

-# Gaia's Touch
+# Setu

 ## One touch closer to a better world 🌍

 ### Introduction

-*Gaia's Touch* is a mobile application designed to connect non-governmental organizations (NGOs) with volunteers and donors who are passionate about working towards Sustainable Development Goals (SDGs).
+*Setu* is a mobile application designed to connect non-governmental organizations (NGOs) with volunteers and donors who are passionate about working towards Sustainable Development Goals (SDGs).
 The platform serves as a hub for NGOs, volunteers, and donors to collaborate on various projects, track progress, manage events, and drive social change.
 Through an easy-to-use interface, users can find opportunities to make an impact in areas such as hunger alleviation, poverty reduction, and environmental sustainability.

 ### Features